Signs Your Hot Water Heater Needs Repair or Replacement

 What!?
 Why?

 Calgary has a high elevation which means our gas appliances perform differently.
 High efficient tankless hot water heaters even have a dip switch which reconfigures how it will burn the gas to compensate for our altitude.
-If your new tank is not set up correctly, you could be reducing the efficiency, and voiding your warranty.
-Caught your attention?
-Keep reading for more important facts about tankless hot water.

-TANKLESS PROS
+TANKLESS HOT WATER HEATER PROS

-#1 – 96%-98*% Efficient!
-You simply will not find anything else this efficient when it comes to heating your water.
-The advanced system that tankless heaters use, especially when compared to typical hot water tanks, revolutionized the amount of energy and cost needed to get hot water in your home or business.
-Plus, it only activates when you need hot water.
-Tankless hot water tanks consume energy only when needed.
+Tankless hot water heater tanks consume energy only when needed.
 This is why some people also call the system an on-demand hot water system.
 They are super efficient because they produce warm water when you need it, or as you demand it.
 Combine these two facts, super efficient energy use and only working when you need it, and you have by far the best way to efficiently heat your water.
 (Tanks average mid 60% to low 70% at best.)

-#2Size.
-You can replace up to 2 full size hot water tank heaters with one tankless unit that hangs on your wall out of the way.
-If you have a tight mechanical room, this is a quick way to gain storage space once the water heater(s) are removed.
 Imagine the added space you can gain in your utility room by removing 1 or 2 water tanks and replacing it with a simple unit on your wall?
 No matter the brand you choose (Rinnai, Navien, Rheem, Noritz, John Wood and others), you will experience a cleaner, more open space in your basement or utility room.

 #3Long life.
-Compared to the 10 year average life of a tank, a tankless heater can last over 20 years if properly maintained.
+Compared to the 10 year average life of a tank, a tankless hot water heater can last over 20 years if properly maintained.
 That means a tankless hot water system can last up to twice as long as a typical hot water tank.
 Even the warranty on most units is 15 years on the heat exchanger, which shows that the suppliers know their products are designed to last for a long time and produce hot water consistently.
-And if you think 15 years as a warranty is long, on some newer models, it’s up to 25 years!
-When you invest in a tankless hot water system, you can feel confident that it will reliably provide hot water for the long run.

-TANKLESS CONS
+TANKLESS HOT WATER HEATER CONS

-There are a handful of reasons why you may not want to choose a tankless hot water system.
+There are a handful of reasons why you may not want to choose a tankless hot water heater system.
 Here are my top 3.

 #1 Cost. – The overall cost to remove a water heater tank and convert your system to tankless is costly.
 Once done, it is quite comparable to replace a tankless as it is to replace a tank in the future, but the work and materials required to initially install it, will put you at 2 to 3 times the cost of replacing a water heater.